WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_MissionX.md

     ![profiles](../graphics/Lab1/5-Agent_Login.gif)

-4. Dial the support number assigned to your **<span class="attendee-id-placeholder">Your_Attendee_ID</span>_2000_Channel** channel, and during the conversation with the virtual agent, ask to talk to a representetive or live agent.
+4. Dial the support number assigned to your **<span class="attendee-id-placeholder">Your_Attendee_ID</span>_2000_Channel** channel, and during the conversation with the AI agent, ask to talk to a representetive or live agent.

 5. By default, the **Conversation Transcripts** setting is enabled in VirtualAgentV2 block.
     ![Profiles](../graphics/Lab1_AI_Agent/2.54.png)